-Auto-Renewal Cooperation Agreement: means there is a clause in a cooperation agreement that the agreement will automatically renew every three years unless an UGLG chooses to opt out of an Urban County's CDBG program.
+Auto-Renewal Cooperation Agreement: a cooperation agreement which contains a clause that the agreement will automatically renew every three years, unless an UGLG chooses to opt out of an Urban County's CDBG program.

 CDBG Entitlement Program: HUD grant program which provides annual CDBG grants on a formula basis to Metropolitan Cities and Urban Counties to develop viable urban communities, provide decent housing and suitable living environments, and expand economic opportunities for low- and moderate-income people.
-Visit the CDBG Entitlement Program website for more information.

-Cooperation Agreement: legal agreements between your Urban County and participating UGLGs.
-These legal documents explain how the two parties will work together, roles and responsibilities, restrictions, and CDBG program requirements.
+Cooperation Agreement: legal agreement between an Urban County and participating UGLGs, which explains roles and responsibilities, restrictions, and CDBG program requirements.
 Cooperation agreements between the county and participating UGLGs are required in counties that do not have essential powers in UGLGS (most counties).
-Cooperation agreements are also required-even for counties that have essential powers in their UGLGs-if they plan to award CDBG funds to participating UGLGs or carry out activities within the jurisdictional boundaries of those UGLGs.
+Cooperation agreements are also required - even for counties that have essential powers in their UGLGs - if the Urban County plans to award CDBG funds to participating UGLGs or to carry out activities within the jurisdictional boundaries of those UGLGs.